Advanced Placement and Advanced Courses Information

 AP is a rigorous academic program built on the commitment, passion, and hard work of students and educators from both secondary schools and higher education.
 AP courses can help students acquire the skills and habits they will need to be successful in college.
 Students in AP courses will improve their writing skills, sharpen their problem-solving abilities, and develop time management skills, discipline, and study habits.
 In AP classrooms, the focus is not on memorizing facts and figures; instead, students engage in intense discussions, solve problems collaboratively, and learn to write clearly and persuasively.

-Enrollment Criteria for Pre-AP and AP Classes
+Enrollment Criteria for Advanced and AP Classes

 Late Work Policy: